-Starting in 2016, Sunday will not count as part of the established hunting timeframe unless mutually agreed upon by both the hunter and the CWMU operator.
+Please remember that Sunday does not count as part of the established hunting timeframe unless mutually agreed upon by both the hunter and the CWMU operator.

 The CWMU operator may also allow you to hunt additional days within the listed timeframes.